You are here

 Summary

-• Compared with the previous 24 hours, between the evenings of 9 and 10 March, the Mission recorded fewer ceasefire violations in Donetsk and Luhansk regions.
+• Compared with the previous reporting period, between the evenings of 17 and 18 May, the Mission recorded fewer ceasefire violations in Donetsk and Luhansk regions.

-• The SMM observed fresh shrapnel damage in Zolote-5/Mykhailivka and fresh impact craters near Popasna.
+• The SMM observed damage caused by small-arms fire in residential houses in Zolote-5/Mykhailivka and fresh craters in Pervomaisk.

-• The SMM observed weapons in violation of the withdrawal lines on both sides of the contact line.
+• The Mission observed weapons in violation of withdrawal lines on both sides of the contact line.

-• The Mission monitored adherence to the ceasefire to enable repairs to essential civilian infrastructure in Luhansk region.
+• The SMM facilitated and monitored adherence to the ceasefire to enable repairs to and the operation of critical civilian infrastructure.

-• Restrictions of the SMM’s access continued in all three disengagement areas and elsewhere.
-Its access was also restricted in non-government-controlled areas, including at checkpoints near Novolaspa and Novoazovsk and at a heavy weapons holding area in Donetsk region.*
+• Restrictions of the SMM’s access continued in all three disengagement areas.
+The Mission’s freedom of movement was also restricted at checkpoints in non-government-controlled Staromykhailivka, Verkhnoshyrokivske and Donetsk city, as well as at a heavy weapons holding area in a government-controlled area.*

 Ceasefire violations[1]

-Between the evenings of 9 and 10 March, the Mission recorded fewer ceasefire violations, including 50 explosions, compared with the previous 24 hours.
-The majority of ceasefire violations were recorded at south-westerly and north-westerly directions of Yasynuvata (non-government-controlled, 16km north-east of Donetsk).
+Between the evenings of 18 and 19 May, the SMM recorded more ceasefire violations, including about 170 explosions, compared with the previous 24 hours.
+The majority of ceasefire violations were recorded at southerly directions of Chermalyk, at easterly directions of Hnutove (government-controlled, 20km north-east of Mariupol) and in areas south-west of Horlivka (non-government-controlled, 39km north-east of Donetsk).

-Between the evenings of 9 and 10 March, the Mission recorded fewer ceasefire violations, including 11 explosions, compared with the previous 24 hours.
-The majority of ceasefire violations were recorded in areas north-west of Berezivske (non-government-controlled, 53km north-west of Luhansk).
+Between the evenings of 18 and 19 May, the SMM recorded fewer ceasefire violations, including, however, more explosions (about 40), compared with the previous 24 hours.
+The majority of ceasefire violations were recorded in areas south-east of Popasna and in areas south-east of Zolote (government-controlled, 60km west of Luhansk).

 Disengagement areas[2]